T-Mobile US: cellular IoT device certification and DICE

 7. Confusing AT&T FirstNet n14 with T-Mobile

 Section titled “7.
 Confusing AT&T FirstNet n14 with T-Mobile”AT&T FirstNet uses B14 and n14, reserved for public safety.
 T-Mobile has no FirstNet.
-A product that advertises "mission-critical US" without distinguishing T-Mobile (standard LTS plus options) from AT&T FirstNet (NAF plus B14/n14 mandatory) conflates two ecosystems.
+A product that advertises "mission-critical US" without distinguishing T-Mobile from AT&T FirstNet (Network Ready plus B14/n14) conflates two ecosystems.
 T-Mobile mission-critical coverage does not run on n14.

 Project sequencing, the right timing